tvandera/OpenMPI/README.md

 *you could also add the linker arguments to a local copy of this repository and configure dub, either globally or locally to a project, to use the local copy.

+Obviously if you are just importing mpi.d directly or through another build system, you would have to handle the linking in that scheme.

+An alternative approach would be generate an object file or static library in D, then link the final executable using ```mpicc```, passing the relevant library flags to link to phobos and any other D libraries you are using.
+Whatever works easiest for you.

 Possible problems
 =================
 There could well be bits of mpi.h that are missing, this is a fork of an old repository and hasn't been thoroughly checked.
 If you find anything, please tell!
-The same goes for any simple program that you know should work but misteriously fails.
+The same goes for any simple program that you know should work but mysteriously fails.